lsst/dp0-2_lsst_io/tutorials-examples/portal-images.rst

 2.1.
 In the results view, click on "img-tbl" in the upper right corner to remove the "xy plot" from the display as it is not needed.

 2.2.
 Above the image, click on the grid icon (hover-over text "Show full grid") to simultaneously view all six filters' deepCoadds.
 The default view is to center all deepCoadds on the center of the patch.
+In this example the compass has been enabled using the "Tools" icon (wrench and ruler, hover-over text "Tools drop down").

 .. figure:: /_static/portal_tut03_step02a.png
     :name: portal_tut03_step02a